The information in this article applies to:

 To scan your computer for corruptions in the Windows system files, you can run the System File Checker tool included with Windows.
 Information on this utility can be located in the following Microsoft article.

 If none of the above steps have resolved the software closing unexpectedly on your system, then you should create a brand new Administrator User Account on the computer.
 Create it with full administrative rights, log in using that account, and then attempt to use the software using the new account to test whether or not you continue to experience the same behavior.

-For information on creating a new user account, please see the appropriate Microsoft article below.
+For information on creating a new user account, please see the following Microsoft article below.

 Finally, if you continue to experience problems with the software closing unexpectedly on your Microsoft Windows computer after going through all of these steps, please contact our Technical Support department directly, and include all of the following files listed below.